- Have two machines available to run Ignition Gateway and Ignition Edge MQTT.

 Ignition Edge MQTT is a new stripped down version of Ignition that is specifically designed for use as an Edge of Network device.

 See the Ignition Edge installation guide here.
 Follow the sections for Ignition Edge MQTT and for your specific Operating System.
-Make sure this is being installed on a different machine than was used to install Ignition in step 1.
+Make sure Ignition Edge is being installed on a different machine than was used to install Ignition Gateway in step 1.

 Step 3: Download the Cirrus Link MQTT Modules